TheSoundOfAIOSR/rg_sound_generation/sound_generator/README.md

 The list `qualities` can be a have a number of qualities from `["bright", "dark", "distortion", "fast_decay", "long_release", "multiphonic", "nonlinear_env", "percussive", "reverb", "tempo_sync"]`

-## To Do

-* Both the `z_generator` and `f0_ld_generator` models need to see significant improvemnts
-* End to end training with ddsp autoencoder to fine tune the models
-* Either categorical outputs for `loudness_db` and `f0_hz` or smoothing to be applied on current predictions or both
-* More quality/ descriptor tags are to be used
-* Final version should generate only the C note (MIDI pitch 60)